(And Religious Mission Trips – Where Your Group Brings the Religion!)

 When you experience these trips, most find that their service changes them for the better.
 Do you want to grow from crossing cultures?
 Do you want to get to know a part of a local community that few tourists have the opportunity to become familiar with?
 Do you want to be a part of a group offering fair trade wages?
 Do you want to contribute to their economic sustainability?

-Groups from PA and NJ from Bucks County, Chester County, and Union County tour prisons and meet with nonprofits working with the formerly incarcerated.
-Non-religious mission trips from Montgomery County, Burlington County, and Warren County meet with groups dealing with sex trafficking.
-Groups from not just PA and NJ but beyond have worked with us on a variety of projects in these countries.
+Groups tour prisons and meet with nonprofits working with the formerly incarcerated.
+Non-religious mission trips from meet with groups dealing with sex trafficking.
+Groups from PA, NJ, and beyond have worked with us on a variety of projects in these countries.

 We can partner your group with a non-religious or religious organization.
 Our work will come from locally-identified needs, and we provide fair trade wages to the individuals with which we work.
 At the heart of our efforts, we focus on economic, educational, and environmental sustainability.

 In the event of an emergency in which a country becomes unsafe for travel, we work diligently to provide a Plan B for your group.
-One group from Montgomery County was scheduled for Haiti volunteer opportunities.
-Once there was unrest in Haiti, we switched with less than 3 weeks to go for our Dominican Republic volunteer opportunities.
+One group from Montgomery County was once scheduled for Haiti volunteer opportunities, but when there was unrest in the country, we switched with less than 3 weeks to go to our Dominican Republic volunteer opportunities.

 Some groups volunteer at home and abroad.
-For example, they can volunteer in a Montgomery County soup kitchen and the Dominican Republic – or an Essex County literacy center and Haiti.
-ILI Travel is dedicated to supporting our neighbors at home and abroad.
+For example, they can volunteer in a US-based soup kitchen and the Dominican Republic, or a PA literacy center and Haiti.
+ILI Travel is dedicated to supporting our neighbors both at home and abroad.

-If you are located in one of the following counties, contact us about local programs we have offered recently or will be offering soon: Bucks County, PA ; Burlington County, NJ; Chester County, PA; Essex County, NJ; Montgomery County, PA; Union County, NJ; Warren County, NJ; and additional locations.
+If you are located in one of the following counties, reach out to learn about our local programs in: Bucks County, PA ; Burlington County, NJ; Chester County, PA; Essex County, NJ; Montgomery County, PA; Union County, NJ; Warren County, NJ; and additional locations.